CLAWEST

 One user pointed out that other sites she shopped on used a quantity selector with plus and minus buttons and a text field, rather than a dropdown.
 She noted that this approach would have let her add items faster by simply tapping the plus button instead of opening a menu to select a number.

-The test participants noted several mismatches between the site’s experience and their expectations from other e-commerce platforms.
-Since I was still building my familiarity with e-commerce best practices, I proposed to trade-off time from redesigning to conducting a competitive analysis of four direct competitors that also sold filtered water bottles.
+The test participants noted several mismatches between the site’s experience and their expectations from other ecommerce websites.
+I proposed to my project manager and the client to trade-off time from redesigning to analyze the design of the product pages of four direct competitors that sell filtered water bottles.
 This allowed me to study how established companies handled navigation, browsing, and cart-related interactions.

 By comparing these examples and referencing Baymard’s e-Commerce UX research articles, I found gaps in the initial wireframes that contributed to the challenges faced by the test participants.